fusionjs/fusionjs.github.io/getting-started.md

 # Getting started

-### Set up FusionJS packages
+### Set up Fusion.js packages

-FusionJS let's you customize virtually all aspects of an application.
+Fusion.js let's you customize virtually all aspects of an application.
 In this example, we'll see how to setup a React-based application.

 First, let's install packages we'll need: